nasa/trick/docs/tutorial/TutVariableServer.md

 The two [**var_add**](#api-var-add) commands add "dyn.cannon.pos[0]"
 and "dyn.cannon.pos[1]" to the session variable list.

-:warning: Please notice that the quotes around the variable names must be escaped with the '\' (backslash) character.
+⚠️ Please notice that the quotes around the variable names must be escaped with the '\' (backslash) character.

 ```